National Registration Center for Study Abroad

 Programs

 Students who want more practice and want to augment their studies with a traditional exercise book may do so upon request.
-They exercises and practice material are designed to follow the sequence of the course providing the student with a guide to their independent study.
+The exercises and practice material are designed to follow the sequence of the course providing the student with a guide to their independent study.
 It is also valuable for students who want to continue practicing their Italian after they return home.

 There is a maximum number of 8 students per class.
-This limit ensures a small group which is more conducive to communication, and offers each student the opportunity to speak as much as possible.
+This limit ensures a small group which is more conducive to communication and offers each student the opportunity to speak as much as possible.

 The courses are divided into two programs: The Formation Program & The Specialization Program.
 The Formation Program is divided into three levels (Elementary, Intermediate and Superior) and allows the students to reach the "Threshold Level", i.e. the level of communicative competence according to the Modern Language Project of the Council of Europe.
 The Specialization Program is divided into three levels (Advanced 1, Advanced 2 and Advanced 3) and allows the students to reach a level of competence in the Italian language which is necessary for entrance into an Italian university.